HerrLab/Managed_Ecosystem_Working_Group/README.md

 Joint Lab meeting of the Drijber, Herr, Awada (and who ever else is interested in being involved) Lab Groups.

 ## WHEN & WHERE
-__Lab meeting: Fridays, 2 to 3 pm, Keim room 264 unless otherwise noted.__
+__Lab meeting: Fridays, 2 to 3 pm, Keim Room 264 unless otherwise noted.__

 **DATE** | **ACTIVITY** | **LOCATION** | **TIME** | **PRESENTER**
 :-----:|:-----:|:-----:|:-----:|:-----: